Canardoux/flutter_sound/doc/install.md

 There is actually two branches :
 - V4.
 This is the Long Term Support (LTS) branch which is maintained under the version 4.x.x
 - master.
-This is the branch currently developed and will be the version 5.x.x.
+This is the branch currently developed and is released under the version 5.x.x.

 If you want to generate your App from the sources with a `FULL` flavor: